kendarorg/PhpNuget/README.md

 ### Prerequisities For IIS

+These steps are NOT needed if your hosting already configured PHP

 * Create the website with a standard web.config
 * Install PHP for IIS (see at the end of this document 'Installation of PHP for IIS')
 * Mark the location of *php-cgi.exe*